EdwardLea/dev-challenge/solution.md

 Basic automated testing was carried out for the index and create api routes.

-A basic graphQL server has been added to the Express server.
+A basic graphQL server has been added to the backend.
 This allows queries to be made to obtain product information.
 NB: This section of code has been commented out as not all routes have been set up to support frontend functionality.

 # If I had more time...